Michael Blood Meteorites

 home in Worden, located in Eastern Michigan.
 They heard a loud and sudden noise like that

-of a car crash.
 They rushed to their front yard and discovered a disaster had occurred in their

-own garage.
+garage.
 Plaster and insulation could be seen everywhere & day light shone through a

 hole in the roof.
 The car roof had been smashed in by a stone from outer space.